Advocates Close

-Advocates Close is a narrow and steep alley in Edinburgh of medieval origin, redeveloped in the early 21st century.
+Advocate’s Close is a narrow and steep alley in Edinburgh of medieval origin, redeveloped in the early 21st century.
 With a multiplicity of steps it is not accessible to disabled persons.

 The close leads from Market Street at the foot of Cockburn Street to the Royal Mile, exiting opposite St Giles Cathedral close to the Supreme Courts of Scotland.

 Viewing from the Royal Mile down the close it frames a view of the Scott Monument.

 History

 16th-century doorway with the initials of Clement Cor and his wife Helen Bellenden, 1590, Advocates Close.